Important Skills for Interior Designer Jobs

 - Styles and Trends

 Interior design is not always a 9-to-5 job.
 While it can be if most of your clients are businesses, you'll likely have to meet with residential clients in the evening or on weekends on occasion.
-If working with both business and residential clients, it's obviously necessary that you have enough flexibility to meet at any time.
+If working with both business and residential clients, it's important that you have enough flexibility to meet at any time.

 - Calendar Management